ADVANCED OFF-PISTE SKI COURSES – MAXIMIZE YOUR POTENTIAL!

 This off-piste performance ski course is ideal for skiers of levels 5 – 6 using this level finder.

-Off-piste skiing provides great variety of snow types and terrain.
+Off-piste skiing offers great variety of snow types and terrain.
 For this reason, we help develop your skiing in a versatile and natural way that will encourage better adaptability when skiing more challenging conditions.

-The main focus of the advanced level ski course is on improving your personal, all-mountain skiing skills.
+The focus of the advanced level ski course is on improving your personal, all-mountain skiing skills.
 This is done in a practical way and mostly away from the groomed slopes.
 You will receive plenty of useful tips to teach you how to adapt your skiing.
 This will help you to cope better with the challenges of all-mountain and off-piste skiing.

 Your skiing will improve during the course as you discover how your skis react to the movements and adjustments you make.
 As you progress, so will your confidence allowing you to ski more challenging snow and terrain.